Syuri: Wrestling New Classic and Reina (2012–2016)

-On April 5, 2012, Tajiri announced the follow-up promotion to Smash, Wrestling New Classic (WNC), which would hold its first event on April 26, and named Syuri as part of the promotion's roster.
-At the promotion's first event, Before the Dawn, Syuri teamed with Makoto in a Tag Team Match, where they were defeated by Kana & Mio Shirai.
+On April 5, 2012, Tajiri announced the formation of Wrestling New Classic (WNC), and named Syuri as part of the promotion's roster.
+At WNC's first event on April 26, Syuri teamed with Makoto in a tag team match, where they were defeated by Kana and Mio Shirai.
 On May 12, Syuri returned to Mexico to take part in Toryumon Mexico's DragonMania VII event, where she was defeated by Kana.
 On May 24 at WNC's second event, Starting Over, Syuri teamed with Kana in a Tag Team Match, where they defeated Makoto & Riho.
 Three days later at Go!
 Go!
 West: Hiroshima, Syuri worked the main event for the first time in WNC, when she, Akira & Dave Finlay defeated Kana, Mikey Whipwreck & Tajiri in a Six-Person Tag Team Match.
 From May 29 to June 24, Syuri took part in Pro Wrestling Wave's 2012 Catch the Wave tournament, where she wrestled in a round-robin block made up of members of the White Tails stable.
 After a victory over Mio Shirai, a loss against Kana, and draws against Shuu Shibutani and Ayumi Kurihara, Syuri finished at four points and failed to advance to the semifinals of the tournament.
 Back in WNC, Syuri started portraying a villainous character, first announcing that she was tired of having to wrestle the same opponents all the time, and then after veteran freelancer Ayako Hamada was revealed as her next opponent, by claiming that she had never even heard of her.
 Syuri also began sympathizing with Akira, who had recently turned on Tajiri, feeling disgruntled by the supposed changes that had taken place since the transition from Smash.
 The match took place on July 15 and saw Hamada pick up the win.
 Following the loss, Syuri attacked Kana, who tried to help her backstage, quit the WNC Seikigun, and joined a new villainous stable formed by Akira & StarBuck.
 The three wrestled their first match as a unit on August 2, defeating Hajime Ohara, Kana & Tajiri in a Six-Person Tag Team main event.
 The trio continued their winning ways during the following two days by first defeating the trio of Kana, Tajiri & Yusuke Kodama in the main event of an Osaka show, and then the trio of Hanzo, Kana & Seiki in a semi-main event in Hiroshima.
 On August 30, the trio main evented another WNC event in Korakuen Hall, defeating Kana, Mikey Whipwreck & and Tajiri in a Barbed Wire Board Deathmatch, during which Syuri took a bump onto one of the barbed wire boards.
 Syuri, Akira & StarBuck were also victorious in a rematch the following day in Osaka.
 The trio's win streak ended on September 1 in Toyohashi, when Kana, Whipwreck & Tajiri were victorious in the third and final Barbed Wire Board Deathmatch between the two teams.
 In the main event of the following WNC event on September 17, Syuri was defeated by Kana via submission in a Tag Team Match, where she and Akira faced Kana & Tajiri.
 Three days later, Syuri was defeated by Tajiri in an Intergender Match at Korakuen Hall.